pelincetin/Palimpsest/README.md

 Our solution, "Palimpsest", introduces a prototype that encourages communities to share their moments and their local history.
 The act of sharing memories allows for connections to be drawn between community members and creates a sense of belonging and unity within the neighborhood.

+## Technologies

+We have used Flask, JQuery, Javascript, HTML, CSS for this project.
+We've also used the service Okta for login/logout/signup.
+The app is hosted on Heroku.